ramprasadsingh1/TREC_question_classification/README.md

 # TREC Question Classification

+All the required packages to run this code are enclosed withing **requirements.txt** in the root folder.
 ## Running the code
 In order to run the code, download the folder, which contains all the required files while ensuring the folder structure and file locations are not changed.